 We source diamonds globally from diamond manufacturers that comply with the United Nations Kimberley Process in order to affirm all of our diamonds are ethically sourced.
 To learn more about the different sources of diamonds, from lab-grown diamonds to CanadaMark, visit our ethical engagement rings page.

 How much do you spend on a diamond engagement ring?

-There are plenty of myths surrounding how much you should spend on a diamond engagement ring-we’re sure you’ve heard of the three month’s salary rule, the one month salary rule or even the split-the-difference rule.
+There are plenty of myths surrounding how much you should spend–we’re sure you’ve heard of the three month’s salary rule, the one month salary rule or even the split-the-difference rule.

 The US spends the most on engagement rings, with an average spend of $6,351 in 2017.
-While the average spend is significantly less in the UK, it doesn’t mean people are buying inexpensive rings.
-Instead, we’ve seen a trend that has seen consumers move away from traditional choices, choosing to explore different designs, materials and styles as well as gaining a deeper understanding of a product’s value before deciding what to spend on an engagement ring.
+We’ve seen a trend that has seen consumers move away from traditional choices, choosing to explore different designs, materials and styles as well as gaining a deeper understanding of a product’s value before deciding what to spend on an engagement ring.

 In summary, spend as much or as little as you are able to because no one should put a value on your love–it’s priceless.

 What is the meaning of an engagement ring?